Discourse Feed Widget for Website. No-code JSON API - Poper

 Try the live Discourse widget

 Live demo, not a screenshot.
-Paste a forum URL, pick a Category, brand it, embed it.
+Paste a forum URL, edit the header, theme it, embed it.
 What you see here ships to your site.

 From Discourse to your site